AnleAnja/mi-web-technologien-beiboot-ss2020-Dominikdeimel/docs/adr/0011-devPage-nodeWatcher.md

-# Nodemon as an Node.js Watcher for hot reloading
+# Nodemon as a Node.js Watcher for hot reloading

 * Status: Accepted